 The real win of Magic Scan is not speed.
 It is that diaspora merchants finally go online at all.
 The eight out of ten who used to give up after three weekends now make it through one Sunday.
 That is the difference between "never online" and "after six months better than the store".

-Today, Thursday after the Sunday, the Frankfurt store has 87 online orders.
-Saffron to Düsseldorf, dried fruit to Hannover, lavashak to Vienna, a bulk order from a Persian restaurant in Cologne.
-Bashir still stands in the store at 7 AM — but he no longer sits in the back room typing in the evening.
-He runs the Telegram bot, answers Persian live-chat queries via the live chat system, and watches Farishta study.
+In this example scenario, a Frankfurt store would have around 87 online orders by the Thursday after the Sunday — saffron to Düsseldorf, dried fruit to Hannover, lavashak to Vienna, a bulk order from a Persian restaurant in Cologne.
+The owner would still stand in the store at 7 AM, but would no longer sit in the back room typing in the evening.
+Instead: run the Telegram bot, answer Persian live-chat queries via the live chat system — and the family member who helped is back to their own life.

 FAQ